TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

    - **Health check**: Custom configuration
      - **Failure threshold**: 1
 3. **Click "Create service"**
+4. **Result:** This step registers a DNS name (e.g., `ecs-database-service.ecs.internal`) for your database.
+When you create your ECS service for the database, it will register running tasks with this DNS name, enabling other services (like your backend) to connect using the name instead of an IP address.

 ---

 ## Phase 8: Application Load Balancer Setup

+### What is an Application Load Balancer (ALB)?
+An ALB distributes incoming application traffic across multiple ECS tasks (containers) to ensure high availability and scalability.
+It supports path-based routing, health checks, and integrates with ECS services.
+In this setup, the ALB routes `/api/*` requests to the backend service and all other requests to the frontend service.

 ### Step 8.1: Create ALB
 1. **EC2 Console** → Load Balancers → Create load balancer